saradasutar/100-days-of-code/log.sarada.md

 # To Complete fcc Basic Js
 1. Introduction to JavaScript
 2. Comment Your JavaScript Code
-Declare JavaScript Variables
+3.Declare JavaScript Variables
-Storing Values with the Assignment Operator Initializing Variables with the Assignment Operator Understanding Uninitialized Variables
-Understanding Case Sensitivity in Variables
+4.Storing Values with the Assignment Operator 5.Initializing Variables with the Assignment Operator 6.Understanding Uninitialized Variables 7.Understanding Case Sensitivity in Variables
-Add Two Numbers with JavaScript
+8.Add Two Numbers with JavaScript
-Subtract One Number from Another with JavaScript Multiply Two Numbers with JavaScript
+9.Subtract One Number from Another with JavaScript 10.Multiply Two Numbers with JavaScript
-Divide One Number by Another with JavaScript
-Increment a Number with JavaScript
+11.Divide One Number by Another with JavaScript 12.Increment a Number with JavaScript
-Decrement a Number with JavaScript
+13.Decrement a Number with JavaScript
 Create Decimal Numbers with JavaScript
 Multiply Two Decimals with JavaScript
 Divide One Decimal by Another with JavaScript